jw120/movie-vote/README.md

 * TSC conversion

   + Test upgrades
-    - Finish Setup_spec.ts (for onClick's - cannot seem to manage onSubmit's)
-   - FInish fleshing out expect.d.ts
+   - FInish with... in expect.d.ts
-   - Convert component tests to expect - with spies?
+   - Convert other component tests to expect
-   - Make .d.ts any-clean, check all functions included
-    - Add handler tests to Setup_spec
     - Upgrade others
     - Broadcast tests?
-    - Remove mocha?

     + Merge Winner into Signin